D.I.C.E. Award for Outstanding Achievement in Audio Design: Developers and publishers

 Sony has published the most nominees, as well as the most winners in this category.
-Sony has the longest publisher-winning streak in this category, having won the award for seven consecutive years (2019 to 2025).
+Sony has the longest publisher-winning streak in this category, having won the award for eight consecutive years (2019 to 2026).
 Sony also has the record for publishing the most nominees in a single year, with four nods at the 24th Annual D.I.C.E.
 Awards.

 Electronic Arts developer DICE and Ubisoft Montreal have developed the most nominees, with DICE and Sony's Santa Monica Studio having developed the most winners in the category.
 DICE and DreamWorks Interactive are the only developers with back-to-back wins for the award.
 Ubisoft has published the most nominees without having a single winner, while Ubisoft Montreal has developed the most nominees without a winner as well.
 Ubisoft Montreal is also one of the few studios that have developed more than one nominee for a single year; the other studios are Interplay Productions, Monolith Productions, and EA Black Box.